 Will I be accepted for a business loan?

-When considering applying for a business loan, it’s important to bear in mind that you might not be guaranteed the funds.
-The reason for your loan not being accepted by the lender may not always be clear, but it could be down to poor credit score, or insufficient evidence of strong business cash flow.
+When considering applying for a business loan, it’s important to bear in mind you might not be guaranteed the funds.
+The reason for your loan not being accepted by the lender may not always be clear, but could be down to credit rating, or insufficient evidence of strong business cash flow.

 If your business loan application is accepted, it’s important to make sure that the loan you are offered is the right one for you and your business.
 Take your time to research lenders and find a loan that works for you.